ma-ha/easy-web-app/examples/openid/README.md

 6. Create a role `Reader` and assign the `read:all` four our API

 TODO:
-- nav too fast -> shows unautorized menu
+- nav too fast -> shows unauthorized menu
 - solve API problem with the audience and aud (get clientID, expects URL)